collective/collective.recipe.backup/README.rst

 The recipe is tested with Python 2.6, 2.7, and 3.6.
 In Plone terms it works fine on Plone 4 and 5.

-Note that the integration with ``plone.recipe.zope2instance`` is not tested on Python 3.6.
+Note that the integration with ``plone.recipe.zope2instance`` is not tested on Python 3.
-There is not yet a Python 3 compatible version of this recipe and its ``mailinglogger`` dependency.
+It would pulls in too many dependencies, like Zope and ZODB.

 Development